 their incompetence.
 Yvonne called them up and was told to write a letter explaining the

-could happen in the first place.
-I don't have much expectation that she'll get that—but why
+the first place.
+I don't have much expectation that she'll get that—but why shouldn't she?

-shouldn't she?
-The authorities are supposed to be for the public good, so they should be
+The authorities are supposed to be for the public good, so they should be accountable.

 We've largely given up putting kangaroo protection around our plants: they don't seem to be

 nearly as bad any more.
 But the problem isn't gone, and this morning I saw a rabbit